shmkle/MabletMapping/README.md

     Default: 0
     The rotation of the area in degrees.

-*assuming you know what a mablet is of course*
+*assuming you know what a mablet is of course.*